acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 * What are the results for other leagues?
 For instance, in South America (says Brazil and Argentina): is it the same trend?
 In amateur football, is home an advantage as in professional football?
 Here we do not have data about COVID (competitions simply stop) but I'm now wondering what is the result even in non-COVID situations.
 Women's football is also an interesting case, in COVID and non-COVID situations.
 * How to explain the drop of home advantage in COVID era for Ligue 1 and Premier League (mainly)?
 It's a key question raised by the quantitative analysis I made.
 In fact, it's also interesting to look at other championships: why La Liga has succeeded to keep home advantage, despite empty stadiums?
+Beyond empty stadiums and absence of fans, it is also worth mentioning that COVID has created an unusual and novel situation: COVID cases for some clubs/players, training conditions, mental health, etc. Finding explanations is definitely a challenge!

 In fact, my original motivation was to verify that COVID has had an effect.
 It was both my intuition and my hope ;) Because now we know something happened, there is a unique opportunity to understand *why* and *what* fundamentally changes in the way football is played.
 In particular, a qualitative analysis of the COVID period is more than welcome.
 For instance, do tactical approaches have changed?
 It is very challenging to answer this question since it might require to accurately review thousands of matches or to synthesize fine-grained data about matchs.
 However, the rise of data and artificial intelligence can help to understand them at scale.
 From this perspective, the [ongoing effort of Deep Mind with Liverpool is worth looking at](https://arxiv.org/abs/2011.09192).
 For example, the idea of using computer visions to synthesize data out of COVID matches (potentially much more insightful than xG) can show some new patterns, new strategies or management approaches.
 Perhaps, incidentally, COVID will lead to a (r)evolution of modern football.